DeltaVCode/cr-201-2018/14-js-inheritance-css-animations/lab/README.md

   1. It should display all items currently in the order with a picture of the item.
   1. Each order should have a button "Delete this item" that will remove that order from the DOM (and array of ordered items) when it is clicked.
-  1. Text inputs for each of: name, street, city, state, ZIP code, and phone number
-  1. An input of `type="number"` to enter a 161.digit credit card number
-  1. A "Process Order" button to submit the order.
-When the order is submitted, all of the input fields should be cleared
-  1. Display an animated confirmation message using CSS and JS

 ## Process